-Chinese Physics C publishes original research articles, rapid communications and reviews in the fields of particle physics, nuclear physics, astrophysics, cosmology, and accelerator physics.
+Chinese Physics C publishes original research articles, rapid communications and reviews in the fields of particle physics, nuclear physics, particle and nuclear astrophysics, and cosmology.

 Manuscripts submitted to Chinese Physics C must be submitted through our web-based submission system.
 Submissions by email will not be accepted.

 By submitting a paper for publication in Chinese Physics C, the authors imply that the material has not been published previously and is not under active consideration elsewhere.
 Breaches of publication ethics will be treated according to our Ethics Policy.

 After submission, manuscripts are first checked by the Editorial Office.
 This includes checking for any problems with scope, submission information, formatting, standard of writing, copyright issues, and plagiarism.
 All submitted manuscripts are checked for plagiarism using iThenticate.

 Manuscripts which pass the Editorial Office check are assigned to one of our Reviewing Editors.
 The Reviewing Editors are all Editorial Board members, and experts in their fields.
 The Reviewing Editor for an article first assesses the general quality of the article and decides whether or not to send it for peer review.
 If it does not fit the journal’s scope or meet basic quality criteria, it is rejected without further review.
 If it is sent for peer review, the Reviewing Editor usually invites 1 or 2 expert reviewers.
 If the Reviewing Editor wants more input, more reviewers may be invited.
 The Reviewing Editor may also act as a peer reviewer.
 We use a single-blind review process: reviewers know who the authors are, but authors do not know who the reviewers are.